 Get your knife out and let’s get cooking!

-This fine recipe comes from a new cookbook, “Farm to Table Asian Secrets: Vegan & Vegetarian Full-Flavored Recipes for Every Season,” by Patricia Tanumihardja (Tuttle Publishing; 2017; $15.95 paperback).
+This fine recipe is in a new cookbook, “Farm to Table Asian Secrets: Vegan & Vegetarian Full-Flavored Recipes for Every Season ,” by Patricia Tanumihardja (Tuttle Publishing; 2017; $15.95 paperback).

 Author Tanumihardja shows how to infuse today’s bounty of fresh produce with the seductive tastes of Asia — blending flavors, textures, aromas and colors in full-flavored dishes that sport the classic sweet, sour, spicy, salty and savvory flavors.
 I like that all the recipes are straightforward and don’t require exotic ingredients or special equipment.

-Next up from the book, I want to make Mushu Vegetable “Burritos” (she uses tortillas instead of making the Chinese pancakes from scratch), Chinese Mushroom Buns (a riff on the popular baked barbecued pork buns called char siu bao), and Eggplant Banh Mi Vietnamese Sandwich (see the photo, right →).
-I could easily and happily work my way through this book, recipe by recipe.
-I’m sure I would get no complaints from my family.
+Next up from the book, I’ll be making Mushu Vegetable “Burritos” (she uses tortillas instead of making the Chinese pancakes from scratch), Chinese Mushroom Buns (a riff on the popular baked barbecued pork buns called char siu bao), and Eggplant Banh Mi Vietnamese Sandwich (see the photo, right →).
+I will easily and happily work my way through this book, recipe by recipe.
+I will get no complaints from my family. 🙂

-If you like this recipe for Stir-Fried Cellophane Noodles and want to save it, pin it to your Pinterest board using the image below. ↓
+Pin this recipe for Stir-Fried Cellophane Noodles (vegan pancit) to your Pinterest board using the image below. ↓